Lena Wilderäng, a Swedish firefighter and volunteer

 - You come here as part of the mission to research Ukraine’s civic activism.
 Which peculiar elements of Ukrainian volunteering experience have you already figured out?

-So today people choose to organize “despite”, not “because” of how much trust they have toward whomever.
-For me, it was very interesting to see how people would trust each other and distribute their donations, for instance.
-In Ukraine, if someone donates to the front, it's very normal for and natural to give money to someone I personally know but in Sweden it would be exactly the opposite.
-If I raise donations, it would be natural for me to try to distribute it among random recipients, not people I know, because I would be ashamed to do otherwise as people would see this as graft.
+So today people choose to organize “despite”, not “because” of these trust patterns.
+For me, it’s very interesting to see trust affect how people distribute their donations.
+In Ukraine, if someone donates to the front, it's normal and natural to give to someone they personally know.
+But in Sweden, it would be exactly the opposite - to try to distribute it fairly among random recipients, not people you personally know, because that might be seen as graft.
 But those are empirical categories.

 AUTHORITIES IN SWEDEN ARE COMMUNICATING THE THREAT OF GETTING INVOLVED IN CONFLICT